OpenChain-Project/Automotive-WG/2024-09-10-workshop-agenda.md

 Bosch IT Campus in Stuttgart Feuerbach

-### Registration

-You can register for this event through our official LF registration page.
-It can be access at this link: [https://cvent.me/Mg4w9o](https://cvent.me/Mg4w9o)

 ## Agenda

 Please note: as with everything in the OpenChain Project, this event belongs to the community.
-Our schedule is being built in collaboration with the people who will attend, and therefore you should feel free to make suggestions.
+Our schedule is created in collaboration with the people who will attend, and therefore you should feel free to make suggestions.

 We are building on recent activities in the region, especially the new Baden-Württemberg Working Group around automotive open source.
 Learn more about their work [https://www.e-mobilbw.de/themen/digitalisierung/automotive-software](https://www.e-mobilbw.de/themen/digitalisierung/automotive-software)

-### Proposed Timing
+## Proposed Structure

-- 13:00
-	- Opening and introductions
+- 13:00: Opening and introductions
-- 13:15
-	- 3 x talks of 15 minutes each plus 5 minutes questions
+- 13:15: 3 x talks of 15 minutes each plus 5 minutes questions
-- 14:15
-	- Pause for coffee
+- 14:15: Pause for coffee and networking
-- 14:45
-	- 3 x talks of 15 minutes each plus 5 minutes questions
+- 14:45: 3 x talks of 15 minutes each plus 5 minutes questions
-- 15:45
-	- Pause for coffee
+- 15:45: Pause for coffee and networking
-- 16:15
-	- 2 x deep dives of 30 minutes each
+- 16:15: 2 x deep dives of 30 minutes each
-- 17:15
-	- Open discussion and future planning
+- 17:15: Open discussion and future planning
-- 17:50
-	- Close and goodbyes
+- 17:50: Close and goodbyes

+### Registration

+You can register for this event through our official LF registration page.
+It can be access at this link: [https://cvent.me/Mg4w9o](https://cvent.me/Mg4w9o)

-### Current Proposed Talks
+### Proposed Talks or Deep-Dives

-**Regulations Impacting the Automotive Supply Chain**
+1. **Regulations Impacting the Automotive Supply Chain**
-- How OpenChain standards can help
+	- 'How OpenChain standards can help manage the United States Executive Order, NTIA Minimum Requirements, CRA and more' by Shane Coughlan, OpenChain Project

-**Updates to ISO/IEC 5230 and ISO/IEC 18974**
-- How the proposed updates to the international standards for open source license compliance and open source security assurance impact the automotive supply chain, and how we can contribute to the process

-**Software Defined Vehicle / Eclipse SDV [1]**
-- How will a future software supply chain will look like and what needs to be expected with OTA-updates in the vehicles?

-**Catena-X [2] / Eclipse Tractus-X [3]**
-- Are there potential synergies with the OpenChain community and is there also a supply chain for data?
-	- Lars Geyer-Blaumeise, Cofinity-X

-**COVESA [4]**
-- What needs to be considered in the automotive software supply chain when vehicles will become more and more connected?

-**Linux ELISA [5] / SPDX Safety Profile [6]**
-- How can the safety requirements be covered along the automotive software supply chain?
-	- Nicole Pappler, AlektoMetis

-**AI Compliance in the Supply Chain**
-- How AI BOM process management has been discussed in 2024 and what that means for the automotive industry

-**New OpenChain SBOM Study Group**
+2. **New OpenChain SBOM Study Group**
 	- While multiple standards exist for creating SBOMs related to open source, there is less information about how to use SBOMs in the supply chain.
 We will discuss the progress of a new study group focused on that topic

-**End-to-End (Open Source) Software Management**
+3. **End-to-End (Open Source) Software Management**
 	- The supply chain, tool updates and the need for standardized interfaces
+4. **AI Compliance in the Supply Chain**
+	- How AI BOM process management has been discussed in 2024 and what that means for the automotive industry
+5. **Software Defined Vehicle / Eclipse SDV [1]**
+	- How will a future software supply chain will look like and what needs to be expected with OTA-updates in the vehicles?
+6. **Catena-X [2] / Eclipse Tractus-X [3]**
+	- 'Are there potential synergies with the OpenChain community and is there also a supply chain for data?' by Lars Geyer-Blaumeise, Cofinity-X
+7. **COVESA [4]**
+	- What needs to be considered in the automotive software supply chain when vehicles will become more and more connected?
+8. **Linux ELISA [5] / SPDX Safety Profile [6]**
+	- 'How can the safety requirements be covered along the automotive software supply chain?' by Nicole Pappler, AlektoMetis
+9. **Updates to ISO/IEC 5230 and ISO/IEC 18974**
+	- 'How the proposed updates to the international standards for open source license compliance and open source security assurance impact the automotive supply chain, and how we can contribute to the process' by Shane Coughlan, OpenChain Project

 *(Please note, the order of the talks will adjust to create a flow, especially as new talks are suggested)*